-As a matter of U.S. law, J-1 and J-2 visa status holders are required to maintain appropriate health insurance for the duration of their J-1 status.
+As a matter of U.S. law, J-1 and J-2 visa status holders are required to maintain appropriate health insurance for the duration of their J-1 program.
 Willful failure to carry insurance is considered a violation of your legal status and can result in termination of your program.
-The U.S. government recently approved an increase to the required minimum levels of coverage.
-This change has been approved to protect exchange visitors and their families from the high cost of health care in the U.S. and became effective May 15, 2015.
-You are required to submit verification that your coverage meets the new requirements when you check in with the ISO.
-The new coverage levels are as follows:
+The U.S. government established minimum levels of health insurance coverage in order to protect exchange visitors and their families from the high cost of health care in the U.S. You are required to submit verification that your coverage meets these requirements when you check in with the ISO.
+The coverage levels are as follows:

 - $100,000 per accident or illness with a deductible of not more than $500

 - Repatriation of remains, in the event of death, in the amount of $25,000

 - Expenses associated with medical evacuation to your home country or to your country of permanent residence in the amount of $50,000.